FiscalNote: Operations

-FiscalNote is headquartered in Washington, DC with regional headquarters in Seoul, Korea covering Asia and Brussels covering the European Union and the Middle East.
+FiscalNote is headquartered in Washington, D.C., with regional headquarters in Seoul, Korea covering Asia and Brussels covering the European Union and the Middle East.
 Other major offices are in New York City, Baton Rouge, Gurgaon, India.
 FiscalNote operates in multiple languages and had over 1,300 customers and over 21.9 million users as of January 2018.

 Advisors and board

 FiscalNote's board includes General Stanley A. McChrystal, Glenn Hubbard, Alec Ross (author), former Obama White House cabinet secretary and former Deputy Secretary of Labor Chris Lu, Congressman Mike Ferguson, Congressman Glenn Nye, and former publisher of the Washington Post Katharine Weymouth.
 FiscalNote also added Jayson Kim, General Partner of Legendary Ventures, and Mitch Shue, the former Chief Technology Officer of Morningstar, to their advisory board in 2021.